annegentle/docs-how-to-contribute/docbook-to-rst/docbook-rst-conversion.rst

 .. note::
     The `index.rst` file serves as a table of contents and provides the structure for left-rail navigation on developer.rackspace.com.

-    You can use the `index-sample.rst` file in this document's folder as a template for your own documentation.
+    You can use the `index-sample.rst` file in this document's repo folder as a template.

 #.
-If your doc has multiple volumes for the same product, list them
+If your doc has multiple volumes, list them
     under second-level headings in the same `index.rst` file.
 For example::